-In order to move the actuator to a specific position, it is necessary to setup the patterns of operations with a PC (with the controller setting software) or the teaching box or record data.
+In order to move the actuator to a specific position, it is necessary to setup the patterns of operations with a PC (with the controller setting software) or the teaching box.
 This setup data input by the software or teaching box will be recorded in the memory of the controller.